 - Battery Point and Sandy Bay: The most prestigious inner Hobart addresses; Georgian and Victorian architecture on steep hillside streets above the Derwent; median AUD $900,000–$1.3M; the Hobart equivalent of Sydney’s Balmain or Melbourne’s Fitzroy

-- South Hobart and Mount Stuart: Walkable inner suburbs south and east of the CBD; character housing, independent cafés, proximity to kunanyi/Mount Wellington’s walking tracks; AUD $700,000–$1.0M
+- South Hobart and Mount Stuart: Walkable inner suburbs south and west of the CBD; character housing, independent cafés, proximity to kunanyi/Mount Wellington’s walking tracks; AUD $700,000–$1.0M

-- Eastern Shore (Bellerive, Howrah, Lindisfarne): The Derwent’s eastern bank, connected to the CBD by the Bowen Bridge and the Tasman Bridge; affordable family suburbs with waterfront access; AUD $500,000–$680,000
+- Eastern Shore (Bellerive, Howrah, Lindisfarne): The Derwent’s eastern bank, connected to the CBD by the Tasman Bridge; family suburbs with waterfront access and the most affordable metro entry points; AUD $550,000–$700,000

 Electricity: Tasmania’s Renewable Advantage

-Tasmania’s hydroelectric system — the largest renewable energy generation network in Australia, operated by Hydro Tasmania from the island’s central highland lakes — gives the state consistently the lowest residential electricity prices in Australia.
+The state’s hydroelectric system — the largest renewable energy generation network in Australia, operated by Hydro Tasmania from the island’s central highland lakes — keeps residential electricity prices consistently low.
 The practical advantages for households:

-- Baseline cost: Aurora Energy’s standard residential tariff produces average household costs of AUD $1,200–$1,800/year — 30–50% below South Australia, Victoria, and New South Wales averages
+- Baseline cost: Aurora Energy’s standard residential tariff produces typical household costs of around AUD $2,000–$2,400/year — among the lowest in the country, well below South Australia (the most expensive mainland state) and below the Victorian and New South Wales averages

-- Electric heating viability: In Tasmania’s cool climate (Hobart’s winter temperatures regularly fall to 2–5°C at night), the low electricity cost makes reverse-cycle heat pump heating economically competitive with gas and wood heating alternatives
+- Electric heating viability: In Tasmania’s cool climate (Hobart’s winter temperatures regularly fall to 2–5°C at night), the relatively low electricity cost makes reverse-cycle heat pump heating economically competitive with wood and gas heating alternatives

-- Battery interconnector (Marinus Link): The proposed second Bass Strait interconnector between Tasmania and Victoria will eventually allow Tasmania to export renewable energy to the mainland, with potential implications for Tasmania’s electricity pricing and generation investment
+- Marinus Link interconnector: The proposed second Bass Strait interconnector between Tasmania and Victoria will eventually allow Tasmania to export renewable energy to the mainland, with potential implications for Tasmania’s electricity pricing and generation investment

 Food and Dining: Extraordinary Value

-Tasmania’s food culture consistently overachieves relative to its population size — the combination of extraordinary raw produce (Pacific oysters from the Huon and D’Entrecasteaux Channel, Atlantic salmon from the Tasman Sea aquaculture farms, cool-climate vegetables, Tasmanian Wagyu and grass-fed beef, Bruny Island cheese, and the cherry and apple orchards of the Huon Valley) with a restaurant community built around that produce creates a dining experience that visitors from Sydney and Melbourne consistently rate as superior value:
+The island’s food culture consistently overachieves relative to its population size — the combination of extraordinary raw produce (Pacific oysters from the Huon and D’Entrecasteaux Channel, Atlantic salmon from the island’s aquaculture farms, cool-climate vegetables, Tasmanian wagyu and grass-fed beef, Bruny Island cheese, and the cherry and apple orchards of the Huon Valley) with a restaurant community built around that produce creates a dining experience that visitors from Sydney and Melbourne consistently rate as superior value:

-- Salamanca Place restaurants: The Salamanca precinct’s dining strip (Remi, Peacock and Jones, the Drunken Admiral) provides Hobart’s most concentrated restaurant experience; dinner for two AUD $80–$140 at quality mid-range restaurants
+- Salamanca Place restaurants: The Salamanca precinct’s dining strip provides Hobart’s most concentrated restaurant experience; dinner for two AUD $80–$140 at quality mid-range restaurants

-- Fish Frenzy and the waterfront: Constitution Dock’s fish punts (floating fish stalls selling fish and chips, scallop pies, and fresh seafood) provide the most affordable quality seafood in any Australian capital
+- The Constitution Dock waterfront: The dock’s fish punts (floating stalls selling fish and chips, scallop pies, and fresh seafood) provide some of the most affordable quality seafood in any Australian capital

-- Get Shucked (Bruny Island): The most celebrated oyster bar in Tasmania; Pacific oysters shucked fresh at the shed on South Bruny Island; the two-hour drive from Hobart plus the Kettering ferry is the standard oyster pilgrimage for Hobart residents
+- Get Shucked (Bruny Island): One of the most celebrated oyster bars in Tasmania; Pacific oysters shucked fresh on North Bruny Island; the drive from Hobart plus the Kettering ferry is the standard oyster pilgrimage for Hobart residents

 - Grocery costs: Tasmania has higher grocery costs than the mainland for some processed goods (due to Bass Strait freight costs) but lower costs for fresh produce, seafood, and dairy from local producers; the overall grocery spend is broadly comparable to the mainland